DevOpsDolapo/DevOps_Projects/PROJECT 7/ReadMe.md

     - Load Balancing Algorithms

-    - Advanced Load Balancing Features

  - Setting Up a Basic Load Balancer

-    - Provisioning EC2 Instances
+    - Provision EC2 Instances

-    - Adding a Rule to the Security Groups to Open Port 8000
+    - Add a Rule to the Security Groups to Open Port 8000

     - Install Apache Webserver